-FSH (follicle stimulating hormone) is a hormone released by the pituitary gland.
-FSH stimulates the growth of follicles and has a role in the maturation of oocytes.
-The measurement of FSH levels in the blood is one of the most widely used methods of ovarian reserve testing to assess a woman's ovarian function, and is typically taken on day 2 or 3 of a woman's menstrual cycle.
-If a woman's FSH levels are above what is expected for her age, then she is considered to have high FSH.
+High FSH is an indicator of diminished ovarian reserve (DOR), a common and sometimes overlooked cause of female infertility.
+Because FSH levels are lower in younger women and higher in older women, it is crucial to evaluate every woman's FSH against her age: If the levels are above what is expected for her age, then she should be considered to have high FSH and diagnosed with DOR.
+Otherwise, younger women with premature ovarian aging (POA) can be overlooked, which leads to treatment delays.
 Through years of clinical research, CHR has developed a special expertise in helping women with high FSH levels get pregnant with individualized treatment protocols that target the root causes of high FSH and not just the high FSH symptoms.

 What Causes High FSH?

 Follicle stimulating hormone levels can be elevated for many reasons.
 Though high FSH can have genetic components, not all causes of high FSH and its root cause, diminished ovarian reserve, have not been elucidated.
 Elevated FSH tends to indicate that a woman’s ovarian reserve is becoming depleted and no longer producing eggs at all, or producing very few, lower-quality eggs.

 Symptoms of high FSH in females often mimic those of menopause, including irregular periods, hot flashes, and headaches.
 In couples actively trying to conceive, difficulty getting pregnant can also be a sign of high FSH.
 However, in early stages of diminished ovarian reserve, high FSH (and low AMH) in the blood may be the only indication of what is happening in the ovaries with no other symptoms of high FSH felt by the patient.